Peak Oil and wacko Luddite socialists

 I stumbled onto M.K.
 Hubbert's work ("oil production must eventually peak") around 1990, and went through the thought process most people probably experience on encountering this: The theory/forecast first seems far-fetched, then scary, but that curve he uses is so symmetric that it can't possibly be accurate... (et cetera).
 But after you go through his reasoning and data, his conclusions start to look pretty compelling.

-As far as I can tell, fully half of the folks who accept the idea of peak-oil seem to be wacko Bush-haters.
-I mean the full-on, tinfoil-hat-wearing types who say they believe the U.S. government blew up the World Trade Center.
+About half of the folks on the site seemed to be wacko Bush-haters.
+I mean the full-on, tinfoil-hat-wearing types who claim the U.S. government blew up the World Trade Center.

-Understandably (and obviously), many people capable of rational analysis find the concept of Peak Oil extremely unsettling.
+Understandably (and obviously), many people find the concept of Peak Oil unsettling.
 Then after a period of adjustment, rational folks move on to the "Okay, now what can we do to adjust?" mode.
 In this vein one of the first (and again, obvious) conclusions is that because of the immense size of the systems involved, acting earlier to ease the transition is better than delaying action.
 (With the obvious caveat that one doesn't want to waste money/effort in misguided efforts.)

 My concern is that prevalence of Bush-hating, war-is-never-the-answer, Loose-Change nuts in the Peak Oil camp will discredit the entire subject-- and thus will make it virtually impossible to implement any effective palliative measures.